seanchas116/macaron/design/class.md

   setZ(this.z number) {
   }

-  // specify newly added method as operator operator + add(other Foo) {
-    ...
-  }

-  // or use existing method
-  operator + add

   // getter / setter is like in JavaScript get sum() {
     x + y + z